Hyper-Stark/655A3/README.md

      Or set CLASSPATH=.:/path_to_ws_directory/json-20160810.jar(Windows)

-     Then compile java files with command "javac *.java" again. path_to_ws_directory.
+     Then compile java files with command "javac *.java" again.

      In case you kill the terminal or open multiple terminals make sure the CLASSPATH is set